Prophylactic salpingectomy: Clinical Trials and Evidence

+[Both of these studies have been completed.
+Who can add the results of these studies (and others) to this article?]

 BRCA1/2 mutation carriers are recommended salpingectomy at around the age of 40 to decrease their risk of ovarian cancer.
 Salpingectomy is most effective if performed before the natural menopause occurs, it was also found that there is no increased complication risks when salpingectomy is done at the same time as hysterectomy.

 A Nationwide study found statistically lower risk of ovarian cancer among women with previous salpingectomy when compared to the unexposed population.
 Bilateral salpingectomy is associated with a 50% decrease in ovarian cancer risk compared to unilateral salpingectomy (the removal of both or one fallopian tubes).
 Most protective effect was seen in women who had a bilateral salpingectomy.
 High-Grade Serous Carcinoma (HGSC) is usually driven by BRCA gene mutations – it was hypothesised that a decrease risk of ovarian cancer observed among women with salpingectomy reflects the effect of the removed tubal epithelium (fallopian tube).

 Those at risk are recommended sapling-oophorectomy at around the age of 40/after child-bearing to reduce ovarian cancer risk, and also reduces breast cancer too.
 Removal of healthy ovaries is also associated with negative health effects due to oestrogen deficiency, leaving the ovaries intact within the reproductive system is balanced with the remaining breast cancer risk.
 This was the first population based study describing the association between removing fallopian tubes and decreasing risk of ovarian cancer.